dwyl/image-classifier/README.md

 {:hnswlib, "~> 0.1.4"}
 ```

+#### Transformer model and HNSWLib Index setup

-We need to instantiate the Index struct which is saved into a file.
+We need to instantiate the HNSWLib Index struct which is saved into a file.
 We whether read the existing file or create a new one.
 This will be done in a GenServer since we also want to load the embedding model.
 We endow the vector space with a _cosine_ pseudo-metric.
+We also load the model.

 ```elixir
 # /lib/app/text_embedding.ex